pluralsight/guides/don-t-swallow-interruptedexception-call-thread-currentthread-interrupt-instead/article.md

 **If you don't know what to do with an `InterruptedException` call `Thread.currentThread().interrupt()`**

+####Note

-(This is based on my blog entry [Don't swallow InterruptedException.
-Call Thread.currentThread().interrupt() instead.](http://michaelscharf.blogspot.de/2006/09/dont-swallow-interruptedexception-call.html))
+This is based on my blog entry I have written 10 years ago ["Don't swallow InterruptedException.
+Call Thread.currentThread().interrupt() instead."](http://michaelscharf.blogspot.de/2006/09/dont-swallow-interruptedexception-call.html)